Chapter 31. Reproductive System

 ○ Suppresses prolactin’s lactogenic effects.

 ⑤ Function 3.
-Raises set point, slightly increases body temperature.
+Raises set point, so slightly increases body temperature.

 ⑥ Function 4.
-Impacts blood vessels, glycogen storage.
+Increases blood vessels and promotes glycogen storage.

-① Present in hypothalamus, Sertoli cells, and follicular fluid.
+① Present in the pituitary gland, testes, and follicular fluid.

 Figure.
 2. Activin and Differentiation Experiment